-Music in Early Childhood Strengthens the Brain into Adulthood
+Music in Early Childhood Boosts Cognition and Brain Health

 Those who started playing music before the age of seven had greater connections within the nerve fibers of this region.